Here is an of things to do in Piran Slovenia, a laid-back seaside holiday destination on the Adriatic Coast.

 Although it’s not as busy as many other towns on the Adriatic coast, Piran does receive its fair share of visitors in summer.
 It can be crowded at times, but it’s never too much.
 The mix of foreign nationalities that explore Piran’s winding alleyways in summer adds to its liveliness.
 If, however, you’d rather have more peace and quiet during your sun-and-sea vacation, you’re advised to visit in June or September.

 Things To Do In Piran

 First of all—let’s get it out of the way—there are no sand beaches in or around Piran.
 As is the case, pretty much anywhere in the Adriatic, the beaches are made up of pebbles and rocks (with some Sandy beach exceptions).
 In Piran’s Old Town, you can go swimming, though.
 Simply walk down the rocks on the edge of the peninsula and jump in the water.
 Sunbathing will have to be done on those rocks, so make sure to bring something comfortable—chairs or inflatable mattresses are ideal.

 Piran is a small town.
 It’s possible to hit all highlights (see below) in just a few hours.
 This, of course, makes it an ideal day trip destination.
 However, you’re absolutely recommended to spend at least one night in town to really experience its ambiance, including an evening.
 Using Piran as a base to explore the rest of this gorgeous region is an even better idea.
 Consider staying at Hotel Piran, which boasts a superb location right next to Tartini Square and mere steps from the waterfront.

-When you’ve covered all the tourist attractions, simply relax and bask in the town’s undeniably amazing atmosphere.
+When you’ve covered all the tourist attractions, simply relax and bask in the town’s undeniably fantastic atmosphere.
 Meander through the narrow alleys in the Old Town, go for a swim in the Adriatic Sea, enjoy some people-watching from a waterfront café or take a walk in the photogenic harbor.
 Again, make sure to stick around for the sunset—it can be downright phenomenal.